 Development Services - Inspector I-II (Plans Examiner/Code Compliance)

-General Description: The Inspector I-II shall be qualified and capable of performing inspections and other related duties to ensure compliance with current county codes and regulations.
-Under the direct supervision, of the Operations Director or designee.
+General Description: The Inspector I shall be qualified and capable of performing basic inspections and related duties to ensure compliance with current County codes and regulations.
+Works under the direct supervision of the Operations Director or designee.
+Inspector II performs same work and provides guidance to Inspector I staff.

 Essential Duties And Responsibilities